dcode500/dHedgePoolBot/README.md

 ## Quick Start

+Make sure to npm install

-Add your MNEMONIC phrase and RPC endpoint to the bot or it will not work!
+Add your MNEMONIC phrase and RPC endpoint to the .env file or nothing will not work!
+For mainnet forking and tests Truffle Teams or Hard Hat is recommended.

-Update your tradeableUniverse variable
+Update your tradeableUniverse variable to have the list of assets you want to trade.
+This is case sensitive.

+For dHedge SDK docs, which this is built on top of, visit: https://github.com/dhedge/dhedge-sdk

-This uses a default pool address which will not work properly until you (If you aren't just going to import and already created pool ):
+This uses a default pool address which will not work properly until you do the following (If you aren't just going to import and already created pool ):

 Call the endpoint (https://yourul.com/ or localhost:5000/) /poolcreate to get started

 And the /depositUSD?amount=1000 (Or however much USD you want to start with

-Now, just read the rest of the docs.
+Now, enjoy read the rest of the docs.
+If anything has been left out, leave a comment.

 ## Design Philosophy